 Side Lunges

-Side lunges are an excellent exercise that strengthens inner and outer thighs as well as hips.
+Side lunges are an excellent exercise that strengthens the inner and outer thighs as well as the hips.
 This exercise differs from traditional lunges by moving sideways, making it ideal for working on stability and mobility in the hip area.
-Side lunges not only improve your balance but also your ability to move freely in various directions.
+Side lunges not only improve your balance but also your ability to move freely in different directions.

 Correct form and technique